vlandham/captain_z/out/captain_z.md

 #

-Captain Z rested for a bit on one of the large rocks along the steep path shed been following and checked the map again.
+Captain Z stopped for a bit to rest on one of the large rocks along the steep path shed been following and checked the map again.
 She made sure she was still on the right path, and then continued to trudge up the mountain.

 The map in her hand was a treasure map of the very island she was on.
 The pirates called this place Castle Island.

 The path she was taking ended at an X on the map, and you know that an X always marks the spot.
-The spot of the treasure that Captain Z was hoping to find and escape with before she was found out herself.
+And this was the spot of treasure that Captain Z was hoping to find and escape with before she was discovered.

-You see, Captain Z was not the only pirate walking about on this island at the end of a dark night.
-The Dread Captain Spears and his crew of scoundrel pirates were searching and scouting on on that island as well.
+You see, Captain Z was not the only pirate creeping about on this island at the end of a dark night.
+The Dread Captain Spears and his crew of scoundrel pirates were searching and scouting on the island as well.
 Except they didn't have the treasure map, you see, as Captain Z had stolen it from them.
 Instead, they were searching for her!

 #

 Earlier, that same night, things were a different story altogether.

 The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship The Sea Breaker.
-At least he thought it was locked up safe.
+At least, he thought it was locked up safe.

-But he probably wouldn't have thought that if he knew Captain Zephyr was on her way to take it from him.
+But he probably wouldn't have thought his map so secure if he knew Captain Zephyr was on her way to take it from him.

 The Sea Breaker was moored up a stones throw from Castle Island.
 Captain Spears' plan was for he and his pirate crew to get a good night's sleep, and then have the whole next day to search for the treasure shown on his map.
 He had even made his crew go to bed early, much to their grumbling and complaining.

 But as he and his crew were putting on their pajamas, a little boat slowly and quietly rowed its way toward their mighty pirate ship.

 Captain Z was the only person in that little row boat, along with a hook and rope, her lamp, and of course her grand feathered captains hat.
-As the sky darkened into night, Captain Z rowed right up to the side of that big pirate ship.
+As the sky darkened into night, Captain Z rowed right up to the side of the big pirate ship.
 Swinging her hook and rope around, she threw it up and snagged the hook around the rail.
 Then Captain Z was up on the top deck - quick as a wink and quiet as a mouse.

 She tiptoed across the deck, toward the door leading below deck.
 Carefully, she skipped over squeaky looking planks and tangles of rope that might trip her up.